xrdocs/programmability/_tutorials/do-you-speak-yang.md

   1. Click on **Git** to use it as our way to collect YANG models.
   2. Add the **Repository URL** (https://github.com/YangModels/yang), the **Git branch** (master) and the **directory** where the YANG models are stored (vendor/cisco/xr/731).
 You can nagivate in the repository and use the directory you like; for example if you need to collect YANG models for another IOS XR version.
   3. Click **Import YANG files** to start cloning the repository.
+  4. Once done, you should see the downloaded YANG models on the left box.

 ![Add remote repository 2.jpg]({{site.baseurl}}/images/Add remote repository 2.jpg){: .align-center}

 This could take a few minutes, depending on how many models are in the repository.
 For me, it took around 5 minutes.
-Once done, you should see YANG models from the remote repository appear on the box on the left (4).

 ## Cloning YANG models from a device